-City of Cordova's basic financial statements include the operations of the Cordova City School District and the Cordova Community Medical Center (CCMC), which received \$4,440,872 and \$554,775, respectively, in state awards which are not included in City of Cordova's schedule of state financial assistance for the year ended December 31, 2017.
+City of Cordova's basic financial statements include the operations of the Cordova City School District, which received \$4,440,872 in state awards which is not included in City of Cordova's schedule of state financial assistance for the year ended December 31, 2017.
 Our audit, described below, did not include the operations of Cordova City School District because it was subjected to a separate audit in accordance with the State of Alaska Audit Guide and Compliance Supplement for State Single Audits.
-Our audit, described below, did not include the operations of CCMC because other auditors were engaged to perform the audit of CCMC; however, they did not meet the threshold for an audit in accordance with the State of Alaska Audit Guide and Compliance Supplement for State Single Audits.